-Are you thinking of gifting some real estate marketing products or promotional items to potential and current customers?
+Are you considering gifting some real estate marketing products or promotional items to potential and current customers?

-That’s a great idea, and there are some convincing marketing facts and figures confirming that it‘s a smart move.
+That’s a great idea, and some convincing marketing facts and figures confirm that it‘s a smart move.

-But there are also some pitfalls, which can even be a bit damaging when done wrong.
+But there are also some pitfalls, which can even be damaging when done wrong.

-This article will discuss 14 benefits of using custom real estate marketing products, 6 statistics about the most popular and effective promotional items, and popular real estate marketing products.
+This article will discuss 14 benefits of using custom real estate marketing products, six statistics about the most popular and effective promotional items, and popular real estate marketing products.

-In the last section, you will learn how you could stand out, be remembered and take gifting marketing products to the next level.
+In the last section, you will learn how to stand out, be remembered, and take gifting marketing products to the next level.

 14 Benefits of Using Custom Real Estate Marketing Products and Promotional Items

-Some may scoff when hearing about using custom real estate marketing products or promotional items.
+Some may scoff when learning about custom real estate marketing products or promotional items.

 I also scoffed until I looked a bit deeper into some statistics.